-NATO ministers talk Russia-Ukraine war, Kosovo unrest at Brussels summit

-NATO’s chief urges allies to continue supporting Ukraine amid funding hold-ups in the US and Europe.
+NATO chief urges allies to ‘stay the course’ in supporting Ukraine

-Foreign ministers of NATO countries have assembled in Brussels for security talks as Russia presses ahead in its war against Ukraine and Israel enters the fifth day of a fragile truce with Palestinian group Hamas.

-The Russia-Ukraine war appeared to top the agenda of the two-day summit which began on Tuesday, as NATO’s chief urged allies to continue supporting the war-wracked country amid funding hold-ups in Washington and Europe.
+Jens Stoltenberg meets alliance’s top diplomats amid some resistance in US, Europe to keep funding war against Russia.

+NATO chief Jens Stoltenberg has urged members of the security alliance to continue backing Ukraine in its battle against Russia’s invasion amid opposition in the United States to a military aid package and resistance in Europe for a longer-term support plan for Kyiv.

 Keep readinglist of 4 items